OpenEvalProject/evals/manuscripts/elife-92464/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03151rh82 Department of Biochemistry and Molecular Biology Louisiana State University Health Sciences Center Shreveport United States
+1. Department of Biochemistry and Molecular Biology Louisiana State University Health Sciences Center Shreveport United States ([ROR:03151rh82](https://ror.org/03151rh82))

 † Corresponding author

 ## Abstract

 In insects and mammals, 3D genome topology has been linked to transcriptional states yet whether this link holds for other eukaryotes is unclear.
-Using both ligation proximity and fluorescence microscopy assays, we show that in Saccharomyces cerevisiae , Heat Shock Response ( HSR ) genes dispersed across multiple chromosomes and under the control of Heat Shock Factor (Hsf1) rapidly reposition in cells exposed to acute ethanol stress and engage in concerted, Hsf1-dependent intergenic interactions.
+Using both ligation proximity and fluorescence microscopy assays, we show that in Saccharomyces cerevisiae, Heat Shock Response (HSR) genes dispersed across multiple chromosomes and under the control of Heat Shock Factor (Hsf1) rapidly reposition in cells exposed to acute ethanol stress and engage in concerted, Hsf1-dependent intergenic interactions.
 Accompanying 3D genome reconfiguration is equally rapid formation of Hsf1-containing condensates.
 However, in contrast to the transience of Hsf1-driven intergenic interactions that peak within 10–20 min and dissipate within 1 hr in the presence of 8.5% (v/v) ethanol, transcriptional condensates are stably maintained for hours.
 Moreover, under the same conditions, Pol II occupancy of HSR genes, chromatin remodeling, and RNA expression are detectable only later in the response and peak much later (>1 hr).
 This contrasts with the coordinate response of HSR genes to thermal stress (39°C) where Pol II occupancy, transcription, histone eviction, intergenic interactions, and formation of Hsf1 condensates are all rapid yet transient (peak within 2.5–10 min and dissipate within 1 hr).
 Therefore, Hsf1 forms condensates, restructures the genome and transcriptionally activates HSR genes in response to both forms of proteotoxic stress but does so with strikingly different kinetics.
 In cells subjected to ethanol stress, Hsf1 forms condensates and repositions target genes before transcriptionally activating them.

 ## Introduction